-1. In the 1960’s, patients suffering from fits of epilepsy were made to go through operations to dissect their corpus callosum (to cut loose and separate their left and right brain hemispheres) to control seizures, and as a side effect, the 2 brain hemispheres showed signs that there were separate spiritual entities residing in each half of the brain.
+1. From the 1960’s, patients suffering from fits of epilepsy were made to go through operations to dissect their corpus callosum (to cut loose and separate their left and right brain hemispheres) to control seizures, and the 2 brain hemispheres showed signs that there were separate spiritual entities residing in each half of the brain.

 By all accounts, these entities lacked any direct communication between them nor was there any swapping of sides in the 2 hemispheres, because the connecting organ, or corpus callosum, was completely severed.